rayoh102/Flights-App/README.md

 # Flights App
-Designed a database of airline flights, their customers, and their reservations
+Designed a database using SQL Azure server for a flight booking system that manages airline flights, their customers, and their reservations
+Implemented the flight booking application that allows users to create an account, log in, make reservations, pay,